Moroccan cuisine: Salads

 Salads include both raw and cooked vegetables, served either hot or cold.
-They include zaalouk, an aubergine and tomato mixture, and taktouka (a mixture of tomatoes, smoked green peppers, garlic, and spices) characteristic of the cities of Taza and Fes, in the Atlas.
-Another cold salad is called bakoula, or khoubiza, consisting of braised mallow leaves, but can also be made with spinach or arugula, with parsley, cilantro, lemon, olive oil, and olives.
+They include zaalouk, an aubergine and tomato mixture, and taktouka, a mixture of tomatoes, smoked green peppers, garlic, and spices characteristic of the cities of Taza and Fes in the Atlas.
+Another salad is called bakoula or khoubiza, consisting of braised mallow leaves, but can also be made with spinach or arugula, with parsley, cilantro, lemon, olive oil, and olives.